-A Scalable Architecture for Countering Network-Centric Insider Threats
+A Scalability Analysis of an Architecture for Countering Network-Centric Insider Threats

-Faisal M. Sibai Volgenau School of Engineering George Mason University Fairfax, VA 22030, USA Email: fsibai@gmu.edu Daniel A. Menascé
+Faisal M. Sibai Volgenau School of Engineering George Mason University Fairfax, VA 22030, USA Email: fsibai@gmu.edu

-Dept. of Computer Science, MS 4A5,

-George Mason University

-Fairfax, VA 22030, USA

-Email: menasce@gmu.edu

 Abstract-Dealing with the insider threat in networked environments poses many challenges.
 Privileged users have great power over the systems they own in organizations.
 To mitigate the potential threat posed by insiders, we introduced in previous work a preliminary architecture for the Autonomic Violation Prevention System (AVPS), which is designed to self-protect applications from disgruntled privileged users via the network.
-This paper extends the architecture of the AVPS so that it can provide scalable protection in production environments.
-We conducted a series of experiments to asses the performance of the AVPS system on three different application environments: FTP, database, and Web servers.
+We also provided insight on an architecture extension and how well the AVPS can scale.
+This paper extends the scalability model of our previous work and presents additional results.
+We conducted a series of experiments to assess the performance of the AVPS system on three different application environments: File Transfer Protocol (FTP), database, and Web servers.
 Our experimental results indicate that the AVPS introduces a very low overhead despite the fact that it is deployed in-line.
 We also developed an analytic queuing model to analyze the scalability of the AVPS framework as a function of the workload intensity.
+We show model results for a varying number of applications, users, and AVPS engines.

-Keywords-insider threat; scalability; network security.
+Keywords- insider threat, scalability, network security.